Dick Hanley (American football)

 Richard Edgar Hanley (November 19, 1894 – December 16, 1970) was an American football player and coach.
-Hanley played quarterback for Washington State, including in the 1916 Rose Bowl victory over Brown.
-During his four years at WSU the Cougars were 22-4-1.
-He is notable for being one of the few players to have played in the Rose Bowl for two different teams.
-In 1918, he enlisted in the Marine Corps becoming a player/coach and captain for the Marine Island Marines.
-He served as the head football coach at Haskell Institute—now known as Haskell Indian Nations University from 1922 to 1926 and at Northwestern University from 1927 to 1934, compiling a career college football coaching record of 83–35–8.
-Hanley Reentered the Marine Corps in 1942 and was assigned to Marine Corps Air Station El Toro, California and tasked with devising a combat conditioning program for the Marines training at the air station.
-While at MCAS EL Toro he also coached the base football team during the 1944 & 1945 seasons.
-Those "Flying Marine" teams went a combined 17-3 during his tenure.
+Hanley played quarterback at Washington State College from 1915 to 1917 and again in 1920.
+During his four years at Washington State, their record was 22–4–1, including a victory in the 1916 Rose Bowl over Brown.
+Hanley is notable for being one of the few players to have played in the Rose Bowl for two different teams.
+In 1918, he enlisted in the United States Marine Corps becoming a player and captain for the Marine Island Marines.

+Hanley served as the head football coach at Haskell Institute—now known as Haskell Indian Nations University—from 1922 to 1926 and at Northwestern University from 1927 to 1934.
+Hanley reentered the Marine Corps in 1942 and was assigned to Marine Corps Air Station El Toro in California and tasked with devising a combat conditioning program for the Marines training at the air station.
+While at EL Toro, he also coached the base's football team during the 1944 and 1945 seasons.
+Those "Flying Marine" teams went a combined 16–3 during his tenure.
 He left the Marine Corps as a lieutenant colonel in March 1946.
 In 1946, he coached the first three games of the season for the Chicago Rockets of the All-America Football Conference (AAFC).

 Hanley died on December 16, 1970, at Stanford University Hospital in Palo Alto, California.